Non-Cash Employee Award and Other Gifts Guide

 • Items awarded must be tangible personal property of minimal value.

 • Examples include non-negotiable gift certificates, flowers, a book, or a plaque.
-In addition, a one-month parking permit or transit pass, or a ticket to a single sporting or cultural event is allowable.
+In addition a transit pass, or ticket to a single sporting or cultural event is allowable.

 • Awards are expected to be presented on an occasional, non-routine basis.